scribe-security/docs/docs/CLI/valint/README.md

 * `--oci` Enable OCI store.
 * `--oci-repo` - Evidence store location.

 ### Dockerhub limitation
-Dockerhub does not support the subpath format for images
+Dockerhub does not support the subpath format, `oci-repo` should be set to your Dockerhub Username.

+> Some registries like Jfrog allow multi layer format for repo names such as , `my_org.jfrog.io/policies/attestations`.

 ### OCI Repo flag
 `oci-repo` setting indicates the location in a registry under which the evidence are stored.
 It must be a dedicated location in a OCI registry. for example, `scribesecuriy.jfrog.io/my_docker-registry/evidence`.

-### Dockerhub limitation
-Dockerhub does not support the subpath format, `oci-repo` should be set to your account name.
-For example, scribe-security`

-> Some registries allow multi layer format for repo names.

 ### Before you begin
 Evidence can be stored in any accusable registry.